KaueMiziara/iot-alert-system/README.md

 ## Customization
 You can customize this project to suit your needs by adjusting the following parameters in the code:

-- **MECHANICAL_LIMIT**: Change this value to set the threshold for detecting mechanical stress.
+- **MECHANICAL_LIMIT**: Adjust this value to set the mechanical stress threshold.
 - **TEMPERATURE_LIMIT**: Modify this value to set the temperature limit for triggering alarms.
-- **GPIO**: Adapt the pins and IO modes to your use case.
+- **GPIO**: Customize the pin configurations and I/O modes to match your use case..

-Feel free to adapt the code and hardware connections to meet the requirements of your specific application.
+Feel free to adapt the code and hardware connections to meet the specific requirements of your application.

 ## Diagram (made using Fritzing)
 Below are the schematic diagram illustrating the hardware connections: